RozhinYs/HW-Security-Labs/README.md

 1101	Correct sum	✅ Expected behavior
 Anything else	Incorrect sum	❌ Locked / Obfuscated
 Let me know if you'd like this explanation turned into a slide for your workshop, or included in the PDF instructions!

-You said:
-Now generate a multi-step kind of a lab that start with a simple example and gets more complicated. it should showcase, functional testing, logic locking, and hardwa trojan
-ChatGPT said:
-Your multi-stage semiconductor security lab document is ready!
-It includes three progressive hands-on stages: functional testing, logic locking, and hardware Trojan detection, plus reflection questions and extension ideas.

-📄 Download Multi_Stage_Semiconductor_Security_Lab.docx

-Would you like me to also create:

-Sample Verilog code for each stage?

-A slide version of this lab to guide participants during the workshop? ​​

-do both of these Sample Verilog code for each stage?

-A slide version of this lab to guide participants during the workshop?

-📄 Download Semiconductor_Security_Lab_Verilog_Samples.txt

-Let me know if you'd like these packaged into a zip file, or converted into separate files for EDA Playground! ​​

-📄 Download Semiconductor_Security_Lab_Verilog_Samples_REGEN.txt

-It includes:

-✅ Functional 4-bit Adder

-🔐 Logic-Locked Adder with Key Input

-🐞 Trojan-Embedded Adder (triggered by specific input)